elephantscale/es-training-new/elastic/slides/Elasticsearch_Intro.md

 * Atomic updates with optimistic concurrency
 * Real-time get (before commit)
 * Write durability using a transaction log
-* Automatic sharding and replication using “ZooKeeper”
+* Automatic sharding and replication using "ZooKeeper"